John Chambers College of Business and Economics: Doctoral programs

 The College of Business and Economics offers Ph.D.
 Economics and a Ph.D. in business administration programs with concentrations in accounting, finance, management, and marketing.
+The school additionally offers a Doctorate of Business Administration with concentrations in Marketing, Management, Economics, and Accounting.

 Student organizations

 The B&E has several student organizations or clubs for students to participate in.
 Examples include: